SAP/app-studio-toolkit/CONTRIBUTING.md

 [chai]: https://www.chaijs.com
 [istanbul]: https://istanbul.js.org/

-- To run the tests execute `yarn test` in a specific sub-package.
+- To run the tests execute `pnpm test` in a specific sub-package.
-- To run the tests with **coverage** run `yarn coverage` in a specific sub-package.
+- To run the tests with **coverage** run `pnpm coverage` in a specific sub-package.

 ### Code Coverage